Deco254-bit/Deco254-bit/README.md

 - 👀 I’m interested in ...web and ap development
 - 🌱 I’m currently learning ... python and javacript
 - this is my project
-- I mada an ecommerce website
+- I made an ecommerce website